techwolf-ai/workrb/README.md

 # ✓ Reuses English results, only evaluates new languages/tasks
 ```

-❌**You cannot reduce scope** when resuming, by design to avoid ambiguity.
+❌**You cannot reduce scope** when resuming.
+This is by design to avoid ambiguity.
 Finished tasks in the checkpoint should also be included in your WorkBench initialization.
 If you want to start fresh in the same output folder, use `force_restart=True`:
 ```python
 results = benchmark.run(model, output_folder="results/my_model", force_restart=True)
 ```

----

 ### Results & Metric Aggregation